edcarp/python-novice-esces/index.md

 1. Calculate an average and maximum
 2. Observe the seasonal cycle
-3. Take a range from the minimum to the maxium
+3. Take averages per month over successive years
 4. Find which months have the smallest and largest waves
-5. Plot the result to discuss and share with colleagues.
+5. Plot the result to discuss and share with colleagues

 ![3-step flowchart shows inflammation data records for patients moving to the Analysis step where a heat map of provided data is generated moving to the Conclusion step that asks the